 Douglas County: Art Encounters

 Lafayette: Art on the Street

 Montrose: Public Art eXperience

 Thornton: Public Art Map

 Westminster: Sculpture on 73rd Avenue

-There are no public art opportunities at this time.
-Please check back, as we post opportunities on a rolling basis.
+There are currently no opportunities open at this time.
+Please check back.

 More on public art opportunities and best practices in the field.